 Cloud computing can help enterprises avoid the kind of organic mess that traditional IT infrastructures tend to evolve into their mix of new and legacy hardware/software.
 That’s because with the cloud you can spin up a new server in minutes and you don’t need to mess around with patch panels when you need to reconfigure the network.
 But cloud computing itself can also lead to chaotic infrastructure, and a number of IT pro colleagues whose businesses now rely mostly on the cloud have told me that the way they currently do IT for their company actually now seems messier than before.

 For example, instead of having dozens of servers to manage they now had hundreds of virtual machines they have to deal with, the majority of which may not even be running.
 In the old days, you would wipe a physical server if it was no longer needed or if it was to be repurposed for some other workload.
-But now you just create a new virtual machine and leave the old one dead floating around in the cloud.
+But now you just create a new virtual machine and leave the old dead one floating around in the cloud.
 In other words, the cloud is now so vast and so cheap and so easy to use that in most cases businesses end up with many times more dead virtual machines than live ones.
 And with software-defined networking (SDN) now encroaching everywhere, why even bother reconfigure your network when it’s easier just to create a new one with a few clicks of the mouse?

 The cloud has made it so easy now to quickly provision new workloads, services, apps, networks, and storage that it gives the impression that IT itself is now fast as lightning to support every whim the CEO of your company imagines.
 Unfortunately, making IT operate at such speeds puts extra pressure that can sidetrack important IT processes like planning, testing, procurement, and documentation, which of course just leads to more chaos in your IT infrastructure and processes.